 Another important aspect of your advertising agreement is pricing and payment.
 Sponsors will typically pay podcasters in one of three ways:

 1. Cost Per Mile Rate (CPM).
 This is a flat standard rate based on listeners.
 Sponsors will typically pay for every 1,000 podcaster listeners.

 2. Call to Action (CTA).
 This is when a Podcaster mentions a special URL or code during the podcast, and the sponsor pays the Podcaster for the number of visitors who use that special code.

 3. Download.
 This is when a sponsor pays a podcaster based on the number of times a podcast has been downloaded.

 Once the advertising agreement’s material terms have been agreed to, the terms will need to be memorialized in a written contract outlining the goals and expectations of the sponsorship.

 Starting a podcast is a huge and awesome undertaking.
-Set yourself up for success by taking these important steps to make sure you are ready to scale and monetize all of your efforts when the opportunity presents.
+Set yourself up for success by taking these important steps to make sure you are ready to scale and monetize all of your efforts when the opportunity presents itself.

 In addition to these legal tips for poodcasters, Drafted Legal has all of the documents you need to protect your podcast!